sonpalparmar/50-days-SQL-Challenge-on-leet-code/03_Product-Sales-Analysis-1.md

 # 03_Product-Sales-Analysis-1
 **Problem Statement:**

-You are given two tables, `Sales` and `Product`, with the following structures:
+You are given two tables, `Sales` and `Product`, with the following structures:-

 **Table: Sales**